lexDAO/LexCorpus/README.md

 # LexCorpus *[📕](https://medium.com/lexdaoism/enter-lexdao-corpus-contracts-df01d8518019)*
 Body of building block contracts for legal engineers and their clients: 🤖 📜

+LexDAO emphasizes lean code for security and legibility.

 ### GETTING STARTED

 1. Check out our [starter guide]() to legal engineering on ethereum 🔧.